Everything is a state of mind.

 According to the International Labour Organization, Americans work 137 more hours per year than Japanese workers, 260 more hours than the Brits and 499 more hours per year than the French.

-Using data from the U.S. Bureau of Labor Statistics, the average producitivty of the American Worker has increased by 400% since 1950.
+Using data from the U.S. Bureau of Labor Statistics, the average productivity of the American worker has increased by 400% since 1950.
 In his article, The U.S. is the Most Overworked Developed Nation in the World – When do we Draw the Line?, author G.E.
 Miller says,“ One way to look at that is that it should only take one-quarter the work hours, or 11 hours per week, to afford the same standard of living as a worker in 1950 (or our standard of living should be 4 times higher).
 Is that the case?
 Obviously not.
 Someone is profiting, it’s just not the average American worker.”

 While it is true that American workers, per capita, are more productive than European workers, economist Paul Krugman takes a deeper look at French worker output – often the object of ridicule in the U.S. media.
 Using data from ’08 (because U.S. companies laid off many workers, while European companies did not) Krugman states: